exhu/miod/docs/source/rev4.rst

 All unit definitions obey current visibility rule -- *private*, *protected*, *public* -- specified by the respective statements.

+*protected* procs and methods can be called when compiler option is enabled in order to support writing unit tests.

 The rest of the unit is the types, conts, aliases, procs block.

 The unit can be an ordinary compilation unit, a generic unit, and a generic